-Distracted driving is a broad term because there are so many things that could divert a driver’s attention from the road.
-A few examples of distracted driving include:
+Distracted driving is a broad term because so many things could divert a driver’s attention from the road.

-While texting and driving affect millennials more than any other generation, including Generation Z, it seems that this problem affects every demographic, and is particularly hazardous to the safety of everyone on the road.
+While texting and driving affect millennials more than any other generation, including Generation Z, it seems that this problem affects every demographic and is particularly hazardous to the safety of everyone on the road.

-Texting while driving comprises of all three types of distracted driving: manual (taking your hands off the wheel), cognitive (distracting your mind), and visual (taking your eyes off the road).
+Texting while driving comprises all three types of distracted driving: manual (taking your hands off the wheel), cognitive (distracting your mind), and visual (taking your eyes off the road).

 As drivers, we all must pay attention to the road and other vehicles around us.
 To make sure you’re paying attention at all times, keep these tips in mind:

 - Put your phone away.
 If you need to, put it in a purse, backpack, or console until you reach your destination.
 Even hands-free features like speakerphone or other settings can be distracting, so the best thing to do is to put conversations on hold until you’re done driving.

 - Get a good night’s sleep, and never drive while exhausted.